 Arden is an urban renewal precinct in North Melbourne, less than 2km from the Melbourne central city.
-Located around the Metro Tunnel’s new Arden Station, Arden will be an employment and innovation precinct and a thriving new neighbourhood for Melbourne’s inner north-west.
+Located around the Metro Tunnel’s new Arden Station, Arden will be a transport rich employment precinct and a thriving new neighbourhood for Melbourne’s inner north-west.
 It aspires to accommodate approximately 34,000 jobs and be home to around 15,000 residents.

 In 2016, we asked the local community what you wanted to see in this future precinct.
 Your feedback helped shape the Arden Vision (pdf 6.4MB), a guiding document that sets out the priorities for Arden’s development.

 The Arden Structure Plan will guide the development of Arden over the next 30+ years.
 It plans how things like new buildings, parks, and infrastructure should develop over time.
 It will also guide future government decisions on things like schools and transport.

 The draft Arden Structure Plan is a draft version of the plan for you to read.

 Melbourne’s population is predicted to grow to almost 8 million by 2050.